OFFICE OF RIVER PROTECTION

 Dear Mr. Chairman:

-If you have any questions, please contact me, or your staff may contact John R. Eschenberg, Project Manager, WTP Project, (509) 376-3681.
+In summary, I propose closure of this issue.† A video teleconference to further discuss this issue can be arranged if needed.† If you have any questions, please contact me, or your staff may contact John R. Eschenberg, Manager of the Waste Treatment Plant Project, (509) 376-3681.

 K. T. Juroff, EM-44